 We waited to hear back but didn't so I had to call them and they said they would not cover anything inside the transmission and now they were not going to have someone look at it... they were just going to deny it because the part is quite expensive they tried to claim this was existing.
-Then they wanted maintenance receipts when Mercedes clearly states that you do not need to service the Transmission until 39K and our car was only at 30K.
-Then they said we were trying to get something fixed that was a previous condition...... every trick in the book becaus the fix was about the same price as what I had paid for the warranty.
+Then they wanted maintenance receipts when Mercedes clearly states that you do not need to service the transmission until 39K and our car was only at 30K.
+Then they said we were trying to get something fixed that was a previous condition...... every trick in the book because the fix was about the same price as what I had paid for the warranty.

 They ran us around, wouldn't let me talk to the boss, made us tell the same story to 8 different people.
-This is clearly illegal, I even contacted them and asked for coverage on another one of my cars to see if I would get the same lies I received from the first sales person..... and again specificaly asked if all lubricated parts were covered inside the transmission..they stated yes and my wife, kids and answering machine recorded it.
+This is clearly illegal, I even contacted them and asked for coverage on another one of my cars to see if I would get the same lies I received from the first sales person..... and again specifically asked if all lubricated parts were covered inside the transmission..
+They stated yes and my wife, kids and answering machine recorded it.

-Everyone.... please read the trail of emails tied to Direct Buy Warraties....they are all the same....someone needs to stop these people.
+Everyone.... please read the trail of emails tied to Direct Buy Warranties....
+They are all the same....
+Someone needs to stop these people.

 INDIANA -- I recently purchased a used 2003 Ford Explorer and due to it being used and me not knowing the history of the car I felt it would be wise to purchase an extended warranty to cover myself in case there were problems.
 The suv drives nicely however on night without any indication or even slightest signs, it just stopped on me.
 After I could not get it restarted I had it towed to the dealership and contacted Direct Buy Warranty to advise and to initiate a claim.